stfc/cloud-docker-images/cloud-chatops/README.md

 # To test multiple events
 python3 src/dev.py --global --personal --channel "some_test_channel"

-# To test only slash command
+# To test only slash commands
 python3 src/dev.py # Then run slash commands in Slack
 ```